 by Steve Starger

-"Just as lobsters are to Maine and crabs are to Maryland, the quahog is a symbol of Rhode Island."
+At the 1998 dedication ceremony, Chafee noted that, “Just as lobsters are to Maine and crabs are to Maryland, the quahog is a symbol of Rhode Island.

-The quahog, a hard-shelled, edible clam known to marine scientists as Mercenaria mercenaria, inhabits waters along the Atlantic coast.
-The bivalve mollusk represents many things to Rhode Islanders: a delicious seafood treat, an entryway to memories of “shore dinners” and community and family clambakes, an industry crucial to the state’s economy, and, for many quahoggers past and present, memories of the backbreaking work of pulling quahogs out of the water and hoping for a good day’s catch.
+The quahog or hard-shelled clam represents many things to Rhode Islanders: a delicious seafood treat, a entryway to memories of “shore dinners” and community and family clambakes, an industry crucial to the state’s economy, and for many quahoggers past and present, memories of the backbreaking work of pulling quahogs out of the water and hoping for a good day’s catch.
 In fact, Rhode Island and quahogs are virtually inseparable.